-WordPress offers categories and tags to structure your blog, and they also play a vital role in the SEO of your website.
-When ever I talk about SEO of a WordPress site, I always ask to follow one simple rule: Keep low quality pages out of search index.
-Today, I will be talking about WordPress categories for SEO, and should we keep it noindex or do-index.
+WordPress categories and tags help you to structure your blog.
+They also play a vital role in the SEO of your website.
+Whenever I talk about the SEO of a WordPress site, I always follow one simple rule:

-WordPress categories and tags, are two important aspect from the user-experience, and they play a vital role in many other things.
-For example, most of related posts plugin uses categories and tags to show related post.
-If your posts are not well structured, related posts will be showing irrelevant article from your blog, and it will have negative effect on the bounce rate of your WordPress blog.
+For example, most of the related posts plugins use categories and tags to show related posts.
+If your categories are not well structured, related posts will show irrelevant articles, and it will have a negative effect on the bounce rate of your WordPress blog.

-Planning the category of your blog should be done from day one, when you are writing your blog business plan.
-For example, when I created WordPress freesetup blog, I used following categories:
+Planning the categories of your blog should be done from day one; do it as you are writing your blog’s business plan.
+For example, when I created the WPSutra blog, I used the following categories:

 - WordPress SEO